LlamaWritesCode/amazon-product-search-api/README.md

-# 🚀 Amazon Product API Scraper
+# 🚀 Amazon Product Search API

 A simple Node.js API to fetch Amazon product details, reviews, offers, and search results using the [ScraperAPI](https://www.scraperapi.com/).
 Built with Express.js.